jmcalalang/f5-automation-toolchain-lab/docs/module2/lab2.rst

 .. seealso:: Schema Validation for Declarative Onboarding (DO_Schema_)

-Open `Visual Studio Code` on your jump host desktop and open a `New File` (shortcut Ctrl+n) and paste in all of the BIGIP1 declaration contents, then set the language to `json`.
+Open `Visual Studio Code` on your jump host desktop and open a `New File` (shortcut Ctrl+n) and paste in all of the DO declaration contents, then set the language to `json`.

   |image18|